Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Online Distributed Primal-Dual based Algorithm

-\begin{remark} The intuition behind the update rules \eqref{eqn:e9}-\eqref{eqn:e10} can be explained in the following manner.
+\begin{remark} Each agent $i \in [N ]$ maintains four variables with it viz. local primals $p^g_{i,t} \in P_i$, $\theta_{i,t} \in \Phi_i$, local temporary $\tilde{\lambda}_{i,t} \in \mathbb{R}$, and local dual $\lambda_{i,t} \in \mathbb{R}$.
+The primal update for $p^g_{i,t}$ has been adopted from the standard Arrow–Hurwicz–Uzawa algorithm \cite{arrow1958studies} as seen in \eqref{eqn:e7}.
 For an \textit{uncongested} transmission line i.e., one having no power delivery limits, the Lagrange multipliers $\lambda_{i,t}$ associated with the power-balance equation will eventually come into a consensus \cite{raikar2019renewable}, which is exhibited by a convex combination update given by \eqref{eqn:e9}.
-The primal update for $p^g_{i,t}$ has been adopted from the standard Arrow–Hurwicz–Uzawa algorithm \cite{arrow1958studies} as seen in \eqref{eqn:e7}.
-The update rules for $\theta_{i,t}$ and $\lambda_{i,t}$ involve an optimality and innovation term so as to enforce the inherent coupling between Lagrange multipliers and load angle with variation in generated power, as exhibited in \eqref{eqn:e8} and \eqref{eqn:e10}. \end{remark}
+The dual update rule for $\lambda_{i,t}$ involves optimality and innovation terms.
+Intuitively, the first term as given by \eqref{eqn:e2} enforces the inherent coupling between the Lagrange multipliers to facilitate information exchange among the agents over the network, while the second term given by \eqref{eqn:e3} ensures penalizing any violations in the generation-load balance of the $i^{th}$ bus (agent), as exhibited in \eqref{eqn:e10}. \end{remark}